m5stack/m5-docs/docs/en/atom_base/TailBat.md

 ## Description

-**TailBat** is an external battery accessory designed for ATOM.
-Inserting the tail of atom can directly supply power for ATOM, which is convenient for users to use in mobile scenes.
-There is a switch button on the front of TailBat, which contains 190mah battery inside.
+**TailBat** is an external battery accessory designed for M5ATOM.
+If the TailBat module is inserted into the M5ATOM it can directly supply power to the  M5ATOM, enabling the M5ATOM to be used in mobile applications.

+The TailBat contains a 190mah battery and features a physical button.
 It is controlled by the power management chip IP5303.
-When the power is turned on, the red indicator light is on.
-The operation method is the same as that of m5stack core: Click to turn on the power, double-click to turn off the power.
-Because tailbat has made a straight through design for the interface on the basis of adding batteries, it will not affect the original GROVE Connection mode and USB function.
-The built-in battery can only be charged through the typec interface, not through the grove interface.
+When the power is turned on, the red indicator light will turn on.
+The operation method is the same as that of M5Stack Core: Click to turn on the power, double-click to turn off the power.
+Since the TailBat has been designed simply to add battery power, it will not affect the original GROVE Connection mode and USB functionality.
+The built-in battery can only be charged through the USB typeC interface, not through the grove interface.

 ## Product Features

-- Adapt to ATOM
+- Adapted for M5ATOM form factor
 - Plug and play
 - Built in rechargeable lithium battery
 - LED indicator